piwakawaka-2023/aura-pets/README.md

 - I want to be able to select my pets class (which effects their stats).
 - I want to be able to train to upgrade my pets stats.
 - I want to be able to chat with other players regardless of team.
-- I want to see a leadboarder score for teams.
+- I want to see a leaderboard score for teams.

 ## Documentation